Assessment and approval

 Checks and personal references

 Adoption agencies have to carry out a series of checks on all prospective adopters.
-This includes checks with your local authority, employer, and Criminal Records Bureau (known as DBS checked as of 1 December 2012) or Scotland Disclosure.
+This includes checks with your local authority, employer, and criminal checks by the Disclosure and Barring Service in England and Wales (previously known as Criminal Records Bureau), Scotland Disclosure and Access Northern Ireland Disclosure Checks.
 You will also need to see your GP for a medical examination, as adoption agencies have to make sure adopters are healthy enough to care for a child until adulthood.
-The agency will also ask for the details of three personal referees (two in Scotland) who must be happy to meet with the social worker and speak honestly about you.
-Only one referee may be related to you, and each should have known you well for at least two years.
+The agency will also ask for the details of personal referees who are happy to meet with the social worker and speak honestly about you.

-The good news is that practically everyone who goes to panel is approved to adopt; approximately 94 per cent.
+The good news is that practically everyone who goes to panel is approved to adopt.

 Your agency should keep you informed throughout the entire assessment process.
 They should tell you if they have any doubts or reservations about you being approved, and whether there is anything you can do to improve your chances.